amawest/SQL-for-avocados/README.md

 # Best Cities for Avocado Lovers
+This script was created by me, Amanda West, on either the first or second day that I was started teaching myself SQL.

 ## About data
 The data used was gotten from [Kaggle](https://www.kaggle.com/neuromusic/avocado-prices) and was posted by Justin Kiggins.
 I used 2018 data collected on March 25th.